tokdaniel/calendar/README.md

 * usage of the react-starter-kit repository (one of my other stuffs)
 * a paginated calendar

-This will install the dependecies and start a webpack-devserver at http://localhost:8080.

 ## Getting things ready
 ```npm install```
 ```npm start```

-this will start the development server

-http://localhost:8080 will automatically redirect you to today's date.
+This will install the dependecies and start a webpack-devserver at http://localhost:8080. http://localhost:8080 will automatically redirect you to today's date.

 ## Side Notes